Johnny Depp, Amber Heard trial enters final week: What we’ve heard so far

 Whitney Heard Henriquez, Heard’s sister, was the first witness to testify on behalf of Heard in the trial.

-She said she found herself in the middle of violent encounters between Heard and Depp and said she had seen bruises on Heard as a result of altercations with Depp.
+She said she found herself in the middle of violent encounters between Heard and Depp and said she had seen bruises on Heard due to altercations with Depp.

 Henriquez said that she witnessed one fight in 2015 where Heard found evidence that Depp was involved in an extramarital affair with another woman, adding that Depp began to blame Heard for forcing him into the affair.